José Gabriel García

-José Gabriel García (January 13, 1834 - January 19, 1910) was a Dominican army officer, historian, politician, journalist and publisher.
-He is regarded as a cultural pioneer as well as the "Father of Dominican History".
+José Gabriel García (January 13, 1834 – January 19, 1910) was a Dominican army officer, historian, politician, journalist and publisher.
+He is regarded as a cultural pioneer as well as the "Father of Dominican History."
 He was the author of "Compendium of History of Santo Domingo", published in four volumes in 1867, 1887, 1900 and 1906 respectively, and made numerous contributions in the fields of culture, literature and education.

 He was the founder of the first Dominican university, the Professional Institute (today University of Santo Domingo), co-founder of the country's first private printing and publishing company, Garcia Hermanos, and founder of the country's first cultural society, "Los Amantes de las Letras" ("Lovers of the Letters"), responsible for establishing the first Dominican theatre and publishing the first Dominincan cultural newspaper, "El Oasis", as well as the first Dominican magazine.

 Biography

-José Gabriel García was born in Santo Domingo, Dominican Republic on January 13, 1834, to priest Gabriel Rudesindo Costa (Toso) Ramírez (March 1, 1798 – 1841) and Inés García García (1795-1865).
+José Gabriel García was born in Santo Domingo, Dominican Republic on January 13, 1834, to priest Gabriel Rudesindo Costa (Toso) Ramírez (March 1, 1798 – 1841) and Inés García García (1795-1865); He was born during the Haitian occupation.
 His father, born to Italian Bartolomé Costa (b.
 Verona, Veneto) and Vicenta Toso (Ramírez) Carvajal of Genoese descent, was a clergy involved in politics who represented Santo Domingo from 1827 to 1832 in the legislative Assembly of Haiti as a deputy.

 Many prominent military and politicians were born into the García family.
 His maternal grandfather, José Anselmo García, was a sergeant of the Spanish Army who opposed to the ruling of the Lic.
 José Núñez de Cáceres in Fort San José on the night of November 30, 1821.
-His uncle, José del Carmen García, was one of the signatories of the Manifesto of January 16, 1844, and then served as lieutenant of artillery in the Battle of 19 March 1844, in Azua.
+His uncle, José del Carmen García, was one of the signatories of the Manifesto of January 16, 1844, and then served as lieutenant of artillery in the Battle of Azua, on 19 March 1844.
 His paternal granduncle, Lic./Capt.
 Tomás (Toso) Ramírez Carvajal, was a lawyer and mayor of the Royal Audiencia in 1820 and Captain of the Spanish cavalry with a decisive role in the Battle of Palo Hincado.
 José Gabriel García was also cousin of Pedro Alejandrino Pina Garcia, co-founder of La Trinitaria along with Juan Pablo Duarte as well as cousin, twice removed, of Dr. Juan Vicente Moscoso.